Devonté Hynes

 EO

 [Laughs.]
-But I do actually remember watching an interview he did that year after you had said it.
-And then I thought, did he really just–I know he didn't bite off of Mr. Glass.
+I actually remember watching an interview Philip Glass did that year, after you said that—and I thought, did he really just—wait.
+I know he didn’t bite off of Mr. Glass.

 DH